Update as of April 15, 2021: Covid-19 Vaccine Requirement for 2021 Programs

 - If they are identified as a contact case

-- Students will be housed in private rooms with host families in Strasbourg and the surrounding areas.
+- Students will be housed in private rooms in host families in Strasbourg and the surrounding areas.

 - Host families will be asked to test for Covid-19 prior to student arrival.

-- Host families will receive and agree to Covid policies, including cleaning protocols and how to proceed in the event of a contact case or a positive Covid-19 test within the household.
+- Host families will receive and agree to Covid-19 policies, including cleaning protocols and how to proceed in the event of a contact case or a positive Covid-19 test within the household.